Voter Registration in Louisiana

 - You're a U.S. citizen.

 - You're a Louisiana resident in the parish in which you want to vote.

 - You're at least 17 years old, and will be 18 years old in time for the election.

 - You haven't been deemed mentally incompetent or otherwise had your voting rights suspended under judgment.

-- You're not currently incarcerated for a felony conviction.
+- You're not currently incarcerated, on parole, or on probation for a felony conviction.*

 You can register to vote online, by mail, and in person.

 You can register to vote online using the Secretary of State's Online Voter Registration (OVR) system.

 Regardless of how you register, you must show some proof of identification; registering to vote online is no different.
 When you register online, you must provide: